Chantouch/vue-vlidator/README.md

 #### confirmed

 The field under validation must have a matching field of foo_confirmation.
 For example, if the field under validation is password, a matching password_confirmation | passwordConfirmation field must be present in the input.
+- if you want to show reverse message on `_confirmation` attribute, you need to provide an option called `confirmedReverse`

 #### date